7 Reasons Why Your HVAC is Not Blowing Warm Air and What to Do Next

 Sometimes rodents can move into your attic and create leaks, which can cause these problems.

-A lack of insulation in attic or in the walls can also cause rooms to feel colder than they should.
+A lack of insulation in an attic or the walls can also cause rooms to feel colder than they should.
 In this situation, your heater will work harder to maintain a warm room.

 7. Heater Not Blowing Warm Air Because of Thermostat Settings